zcaudate/foundation-base/README.md

 # foundation

+### pre open source notice

+Hi all.
+I'm hoping to get some eyes for `std.lang` before going ahead for the open source release .
+Please play with it and leave feedback via issues.

 ### prerequisites

 Please see setup for [the testing environment](https://github.com/zcaudate/infra-testing/blob/main/infra/Dockerfile_foundation) which builds the docker container that is running the [base tests](https://github.com/zcaudate/foundation-ci/actions/workflows/test-base.yml).
 VNC is not needed for desktop testing.